 The World Bank is providing support to countries to help mitigate the spread and impact of the new coronavirus disease (COVID-19).
 One area of support is for data collection to inform evidence-based policies that may help mitigate the effects of this disease.
-Towards this end, the World Bank is leveraging the Living Standards Measurement Study - Integrated Survey on Agriculture (LSMS-ISA) program to implement high-frequency phone surveys on COVID-19 in 5 African countries – Nigeria, Ethiopia, Uganda, Tanzania, and Malawi.
-This effort is part of a broader first wave of World Bank-supported National Longitudinal Phone Surveys (NLPS) that can be used to help assess the economic and social implications of the COVID-19 pandemic on households and individuals.
+Towards this end, the World Bank is leveraging the Living Standards Measurement Study - Integrated Survey on Agriculture (LSMS-ISA) program to support high-frequency phone surveys on COVID-19 in 5 African countries – Nigeria, Ethiopia, Uganda, Tanzania, and Malawi.
+This effort is part of a broader first wave of World Bank-supported NLPS that can be used to help assess the economic and social implications of the COVID-19 pandemic on households and individuals.

 Nigeria was among the first few countries in Sub-Saharan Africa to identify cases of COVID-19.
 Reported cases and fatalities have been increasing since it was first identified.
 The government implemented strict measures to contain the spread of this virus (such as travel restrictions, school closures and home-based work).
 While the Government is implementing these containment measures, it is important to understand how households in the country are affected and responding to the evolving crises, so that policy responses can be designed well and targeted effectively to reduce the negative impacts on household welfare.

-The objective of Nigeria COVID-19 National Longitudinal Phone Survey (COVID-19 NLPS) is to monitor the socio-economic effects of this evolving COVID-19 pandemic in real time.
+The objective of Nigeria COVID-19 NLPS is to monitor the socio-economic effects of this evolving COVID-19 pandemic in real time.
 These data will contribute to filling critical gaps in information that could be used by the Nigerian government and stakeholders to help design policies to mitigate the negative impacts on its population.
-The COVID-19 NLPS in Nigeria is designed to accommodate the evolving nature of the crises, including revision of the questionnaire on a monthly basis.
+The Nigeria COVID-19 NLPS is designed to accommodate the evolving nature of the crises, including revision of the questionnaire on a monthly basis.

 Kind of Data